Get to know us

 Clinical Psychologist | Founder

-In my own practice, I make strong attempts to balance what I share of personal experience, and what I feel needs to be worked through by the Client on their own.
-I point this out because the following is an essential part of me as a Clinician.
-I firmly believe that if a genuine and authentic clinical relationship is to be established between my clients and I, they should know and understand my intentions as a therapist, and the responsibility of confidentiality I hold as sacred.
+I make strong attempts to balance what I share of personal experience, and what I feel needs to be worked through by the Client on their own.
+I point this out because the following is an essential part to me as a Clinician.
+I firmly believe that if a genuine and authentic clinical relationship is to be established between my clients and I, they should know and understand my intentions as a therapist, and the responsibility of confidentiality that I hold as sacred.

 “When a genuine and trusting clinical relationship is established between my clients and me, they know and understand my intentions, and the responsibility of confidentiality I hold as sacred.”